mlochbaum/BQN/doc/transpose.md

 # Transpose

-Transpose (`⍉`) is a tool for rearranging the axes of an array.
-BQN's version is tweaked relative to APL to align better with the leading axis model and make common operations easier.
+Transpose (`⍉`) is a tool for rearranging the axes of an array `𝕩`.
+Without a left argument, it moves the first axis to the end, while a left argument can specify an arbitrary rearrangement.
+Both cases are tweaked relative to APL to align better with the [leading axis](leading.md) model and make common operations easier.

 ## Transpose basics